dwkim78/upsilon/README.md

 [pyFFTW 0.9.2+] (http://hgomersall.github.io/pyFFTW/)
 [Optional but highly recommended for multi-threads usage for FFT]

+<font size="2">Note: We try to use as small number of libraries as possible
+(e.g. not using [Pandas] (http://pandas.pydata.org/)).</font>

 ## 2. Installation

-[ NOTE: The developement is not done yet.
+[ NOTE: The development is not done yet, and thus not ready for installation.
 You may want to wait for the official release of UPSILoN version 1.0 ]

 The easiest way to install the UPSILoN package is: